 - What is the product?

-- What are the benefits to the consumer if the claim is true?
+- What are the benefits, to consumers, if the claim is true?

-- What are the consequences for the consumer if the claim is false?
+- What are the consequences, for consumers, if the claim is false?

-- What is the effort and cost involved in developing substantiation for the claim?
+- What is the effort and cost for developing substantiation for the claim?

 - What do experts in the field consider a reasonable level of substantiation?